ericpony/find-duplicate-files/README.md

     find-duplicate --checksum=md5 images

-You can also do this in two stages (see discussions below):
+which is equivalent to (see discussion below):

     find-duplicate --checksum=md5 --digest images | find-duplicate --pipe

-Note that the above usages don't check files in the sub-directories of `image`.
+Note that the above usages don't check files in the sub-directories.
 To check files recursively, use

     find images | find-duplicate --checksum=md5

-Discussions
+Discussion
 -------
 In practice, computing checksum is usually the most time-consuming stage in finding duplicate files.
 Hence, it is sometimes preferrable to separate this stage from the process of finding duplicate files.
 For example, consider the situation that you want to compare files in folder A against those in folders B<sub>1</sub>, ..., B<sub>n</sub> and you don't want to compare files in B<sub>1</sub>, ..., B<sub>n</sub> with each other.
 In this case, comparing the folders using pre-computed checksums is far more efficient than comparing the folders in pairs directly.
-You can also parallelize the computation of checksums as follows:
+Another advantage of two-stage processing is that you can compute the checksums in parallel:

     find-duplicate --digest A > A.checksum
-    for i in $(seq 1 $n); do # would spawn $n processes (   find-duplicate --digest B$i > B$i.checksum
+    for i in $(seq 1 $n); do # spawn $n processes
+        (   find-duplicate --digest B$i > B$i.checksum
             (   flock 200
-                cat A.checksum B$i.checksum | find-duplicate --pipe
+                cat A.checksum B$i.checksum | find-duplicate --pipe && rm B$i.checksum
                 rm B$i.checksum
             ) 200>.lock
         ) &
     done
-    rm *.checksum .lock
+    rm .lock

+For another example, suppose you want to compare files in folders B<sub>1</sub>, ..., B<sub>n</sub>.
+Instead of invoking `find-duplicate B1 ...
+Bn` directly, you can parallelize the computation of checksums as follows:

+    for i in $(seq 1 $n); do # spawn $n processes find-duplicate --digest B$i > B$i.checksum &
+    done
+    wait
+    cat *.checksum | find-duplicate --pipe && *.checksum